Nmoiroux/REACT_TLGH/README.md

 ├── metadata.Rmd # Metadata and dataset descriptions

-├── Data.zip # Archive containing all .RData databases
+├── Data/ # Folder containing all .RData databases

-├── R.zip # Archive containing all R scripts used in the analyses
+├── R/ # Folder containing all R scripts used in the analyses

 ---